 1. Identify Why You Shop

 The first thing you should do when you don’t know why you have such a strong urge to shop and spend money is to take some time to identify why you shop.
+It might be that your shopping for other people or your pet cat and buying him that popular cat drinking fountain.
 Start keeping a written record of your feelings before and after you shop, and how you feel when you resist the urge to shop.
 This may help you figure out your shopping trigger.

 For many people, a shopping habit is born from feelings of loneliness, boredom, guilt, or anger.
 However, shopping can be triggered by many other emotions as well.